-Mitch is has been selected four times for inclusion in Texas Super Lawyers - Rising Stars Edition.
+Mitch has been selected four times (2010-2014) for inclusion in Texas Super Lawyers - Rising Stars Edition (a Thomson-Reuters business).
 Competing and winning is nothing new for Mitch.
 After growing up between New Orleans and Houston, and graduating from Strake Jesuit College Preparatory in Houston, he played college baseball for Rice University, where he was a member of Rice’s 1999 College World Series team.

 - Successful defense of oil and gas operators in various lawsuits alleging breaches of joint operating agreements brought by non-operating working interest owners.

 - Obtained dismissal without payment on behalf of casing pipe manufacturer in claims brought against it for negligence, products liability and breach of warranty.